julianxhokaxhiu/docker-lineage-cicd/README.md

 This docker will autobuild any device list given for a specified branch every midnight at 02:00 UTC.
 In the end, any built ZIP will be moved to the relative volume mapped directory to `/srv/zips`.

 > **IMPORTANT:** Remember to use VOLUME mapping.
-By default Docker creates container with max 10GB of Space.
-If you will not map volumes, the docker will just break during Source syncronization!
+By default Docker creates containers with max 10GB of Space.
+If you will not map volumes, the container will just break during Source syncronization!

 ## Configuration